 As a live-in home care worker, you still have rights to breaks, sleep, meals, and “off-duty” time.
 These off-duty hours are different than breaks in that they must be long enough for the worker to pursue personal enjoyment effectively.
 If you are only receiving a minimal amount of off-duty time and cannot effectively make use of your personal time, then talk with your employer or a Columbus wage and hour lawyer to rectify the situation.

 Working in-home care, employees may be employed either directly by the client or through an agency.
 Although you still must be paid minimum wage for all hours worked, this is an important distinction to make as there are a couple of exemptions to overtime payment.

 For example, if a home care worker is hired to provide live-in services directly by the client, then the employee is employed by the client only.
 While the home care worker is still entitled to minimum wage, the client may be exempt from paying overtime, as the value of the housing the employee receives may count toward the wages the client is required to pay.

 If a home care worker is employed by an agency that assigns employees to clients, then only the agency is responsible for ensuring that the worker receives overtime pay.
 Only clients may use the live-in domestic service employee exemption.

 Are You Paid Hourly or Daily?

-Keeping track of days and hours worked is important to ensure accurate record keeping and minimum wage or overtime are being kept.
-In the case that you are not being paid correctly through your employer, whether it be hourly, daily, by client, or by agency, it’s important to have your own records and contact a wage and hour lawyer in Ohio to go over your case.
+Keeping track of days and hours worked is important to ensure accurate record-keeping and minimum wage or overtime are being kept.
+In the case that you are not being paid correctly through your employer, whether it be hourly, daily, by the client, or by agency, it’s important to have your own records and contact a wage and hour lawyer in Ohio to go over your case.